+Attribution-NonCommercial-ShareAlike CC BY-NC-SA

-A Brief Introduction to TOMOFAST-x
+A BRIEF INTRODUCTION TO TOMOFAST-x

 Welcome to TOMOFAST-x.
-This manual is intended to help you get started using TOMOFAST-x software and to illustrate the methods and procedures involved in conducting a Gravity, Magnetic and Joint Inversion project.
-If you are new to TOMOFAST-x, this manual is a great place to start— you can learn how to use TOMOFAST-x to solve problems related to geophysical inversion.
+This manual is intended to help the User in getting started using TOMOFAST-x software and to illustrate the methods and procedures involved in conducting a Gravity, Magnetic and Joint Inversion projects.
+If the User is new to TOMOFAST-x, this manual is a great place to start— User can learn how to use TOMOFAST-x in order to solve problems related to geophysical inversion.
 It integrates both statistical petrophysical constraints, probabilistic geological models, cross-gradient constraints and local gradient constraints.
 It can be used to investigate how uncertainty propagates from the geological and petrophysical input measurements to the recovered lithological model.

-It follows the object-oriented FORTRAN 2008 standard.
+For general information, the source code of TOMOFAST-x follows the object-oriented FORTRAN 2008 standard.
 The design of TOMOFAST-x utilizes classes derived to account for the mathematics of the problem.
-This permits to reduce software complexity, thereby facilitating the addition of new functionalitiesGiraud et al. (2019a).
+This permits to reduce software complexity, thereby facilitating the addition of new functionalities (Giraud et al. (2019a)).
+More information about the implementation and the code scalability on supercomputers is provided in [Giraud et al. 2020, ToBeWritten].

+TOMOFAST-x operates on the least-square geophysical inverse problem equation as mentioned below